 Boston’s Plan For Safer Streets After Most Pedestrian Deaths in 5 Years

-Vision Zero Boston is the city’s plan to eliminate fatal and severe crashes, including pedestrian accidents, in Boston by 2030.
+Vision Zero Boston is the city’s plan to eliminate fatal and severe crashes in Boston, including pedestrian accidents, by 2030.
 The program was announced in 2015 by Mayor Marty Walsh, and current Mayor Michelle Wu is also passionate about the project.

-One safety feature already implemented was lowering Boston’s default speed limit from 30 miles per hour to 25 mph.
+One safety feature already implemented was lowering the city of Boston’s default speed limit from 30 miles per hour to 25 mph.
 At 25 mph, there is a 30% likelihood of a pedestrian being killed or seriously injured in a collision with a car.
 At 20 mph, a pedestrian's possibility of death or severe injury lowers to 17%.

 Most Dangerous Streets for Pedestrians in Boston: